Halo: Reach: Design

 After Halo 3, development studio Bungie created an internal team to work on Peter Jackson's planned Halo game, Halo Chronicles.
-Chronicles was eventually canceled and the team began working on a standalone expansion project—Halo 3: ODST—while another team, led by creative director Marcus Lehto and design lead Christian Allen, worked on Reach.
+The game was eventually canceled and the team began working on a standalone expansion project—Halo 3: ODST—while another team, led by creative director Marcus Lehto and design lead Christian Allen, worked on Reach.
 The team considered many different concepts and approaches to the game; among the rejected ideas was a sequel to Halo 3.
 The team eventually settled on a prequel to the first Halo game in brainstorming sessions.
 It would take place on the planet Reach, during a pivotal time in the war.
 "Reach, as a fictional planet, was just a great candidate [to] play around with.
 It's such a rich world, with such a great fiction surrounding it," said Lehto.
 "We were like: 'Okay, that's it.
 We've just got a lot of things we can do there so we can build an immense story with it.'"
 No longer burdened with continuing the story threads of the Halo trilogy, Bungie used Reach to introduce new characters and settings.
 As Reach ends with the destruction of the titular planet, Bungie wanted to be sure players still felt a sense of accomplishment and success.
 "It is a challenge overall to ensure the player feels they're doing the right thing all the way to the end," said Lehto.

 Lehto recalled that making a character-driven story was a great challenge—players would come to know more about them as they progressed through the campaign, but the Spartan characters also had to behave intelligently.
 The Halo games consistently featured protagonists that were silent during gameplay sequences.
 Community manager Brian Jarrard pushed for allowing players to choose a female Noble Six and have the cinematics and dialogue change accordingly.
 The post-credit game sequence was the subject of intense discussion; some at Bungie wanted to remove it.
 Executive producer Joe Tung noted, "the 'survive' component ... felt great to us.
 We definitely talked about different versions of how that was happening and different versions of ending [the game] cinematically, but I think the way that it ultimately ended up is just a really well-paced, significant and emotionally impactful ending."